shi510/ffem/README.md

   ...
 }
 ```
-The `key` is a relative path of an each face image or just an image name.
+The `key` is a relative path of a face image.
 The `value` of the key contains label number and bounding box that indicates exact face location.
 The bounding box [x1, y1, x2, y2] is [left, top, right, bottom] respectively.
 We generated the bounding box using [[10]](https://github.com/blaueck/tf-mtcnn).